Spring Garden Revival

 Lisle Environmental Commission Requirements for Dethatching Near Wetlands & Protected Areas

-Dethatching near Lisle’s wetlands, streams, and conservation lands requires careful coordination with the local Environmental Commission.
-Properties within 10-25 feet of protected areas—such as those adjacent to DuPage County Forest Preserve District or Cook County Forest Preserve District lands—may need permits and must follow buffer zone regulations.
-Erosion control is especially important on clay soils, which are highly susceptible to runoff when bare.
-During the spring dethatching window (April-May), be aware of wildlife breeding seasons; visual surveys for nesting birds are recommended, and work may be restricted to protect ground-nesting species in accordance with Illinois Department of Natural Resources guidelines.
-For permit requirements, seasonal restrictions, and environmental compliance procedures, contact: Lisle Boards, Commissions, and Committees
+Dethatching near Lisle’s wetlands, streams, and conservation lands requires careful coordination with the Environmental Commission or Sustainability Board.
+Properties within 10-25 feet of protected areas, such as those adjacent to DuPage County Forest Preserve District lands, must often obtain permits and follow strict buffer zone regulations.
+Erosion control is especially critical on Lisle’s clay soils, which are highly prone to sediment runoff when bare.
+During the spring dethatching window (April-May), residents and contractors must also be aware of wildlife breeding seasons—visual surveys for nesting birds are recommended, and work may be restricted to protect ground-nesting species.
+For guidance on permits, seasonal restrictions, and best practices for sensitive sites, contact:

 925 Burlington Avenue, Lisle, IL 60532